randomuserid/Adama/Windows/MSBuild and Silent Trinity/README.md

-### Searches for MSBuild LOLBin Activity and SILENTTRINTIY
+### Searches for MSBuild LOLBin Activity and SILENTTRINITY

 So MSBuild, the Microsoft Build Engine, is being increasingly used for execution and persistence.
 This is a collection of searches in KQL (Kibana) format (in the ndjson file) that were translated from a wide variety of sources (see references.)
 Let's start with Execution.

-#MITRE ATT&CK Techniques:
+# MITRE ATT&CK Techniques:
-#T1127 - Trusted Developer Utilities
+# T1127 - Trusted Developer Utilities

 Suspicious MSBuild Process Execution

-process.name: MSBuild.exe and process.parent.name: (cmd.exe or powershell.exe)
+`process.name: MSBuild.exe and process.parent.name: (cmd.exe or powershell.exe)
 process.name: MSBuild.exe and process.parent.name: (excel.exe or winword.exe)
 process.name: MSBuild.exe and process.parent.name: explorer.exe
 process.name: MSBuild.exe and process.parent.name: mshta.exe
-process.name: MSBuild.exe and process.parent.name: wmiprvse.exe
+process.name: MSBuild.exe and process.parent.name: wmiprvse.exe`

 T1036 - Masquerading - Microsoft Build Engine Executed After Renaming